 On one side are the veteran marketers who advocate for analog channels like the printed leaflet, TV and radio since they are proven formats from the offline world.

 On the other side we see the new generation who grew up in the online world and preach Facebook and Google Ads as the only channel needed to reach shoppers.

 But what if the answer lies somewhere in the middle?

 We know the game changed with the introduction of the online store.
 Now your KPI is not just eyeballs in the street and store visits, it’s also digital impressions and conversions.

 But does that mean you can just kill the leaflet?

 You simply can’t afford to lose the enormous reach the format still has.
 Without the leaflet, you would face a considerable risk to your business.

 Instead, you need to build a bridge between the old-school analog marketing of printed leaflets and the new digital media channels.

-We’ve seen that for many retailers, digital leaflets can be that bridge.
+We’ve seen that for many retailers, digital leaflets (or catalogs) can be that bridge.

 The digital leaflet uses the same format that your shoppers understand, but combines it with the growing digital channels to significantly expand the volume of potential buyers.